jennraeross/dnd-homebrew/clericDomains/minerva.md

 _6th-level Minerva feature_

-When have advantage, you may forgoe it's usual effects.
-If you do so, you may make two attacks with your attack action.
+When you have advantage, you may forgoe it's usual effects.
+If you do so, you may make two attacks instead.

-Additionally, you can now use your Mind Over Matter feature an unlimited number of times

 ### Divine Strike